Asich/Rembr/README.md

 # Rembr
-MacOS app for remembering words
+MacOS app for memorizing and learning new words.
+Enrich your vocabulary.